yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export interface AppliedFiltersDisplayProps {
     cssClasses?: AppliedFiltersCssClasses;
-    // Warning: (ae-forgotten-export) The symbol "DisplayableFilter" needs to be exported by the entry point index.d.ts
     displayableFilters: DisplayableFilter[];
 }

 // @public
 export interface AppliedFiltersProps {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@yext/answers-react-components" does not have an export "CompositionMethod"
-    //
-    // (undocumented)
     cssCompositionMethod?: CompositionMethod;
     customCssClasses?: AppliedFiltersCssClasses;
     hiddenFields?: Array<string>;